abshkd/doc/content/en/docs/agent/custom_metrics.md

 title: "Custom Metrics"
 ---

-# Custom Metrics

-This Solution describes how to log custom metrics from your application code.
+This guide describes how to log custom metrics from your application code.
 You can log simple metrics, or complex multi-field events, with equal ease.
 Then use your metrics for searching, graphing, alerting, and more.